sam9116/CMPUT404-assignment-websockets/README.md

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+The only code referenced in this assignment is the websocket chat program #https://github.com/abramhindle/WebSocketsExamples demonstrated in class
+Visuals for the dot drawing were taken from the previous assignment

 Contributors
 ============

 * Mark Galloway
 * Abram Hindle
+* Sam Bao